-When it comes to comfort food, few dishes can rival the comfort and heartiness of Pasulj, a traditional Serbian bean stew, which literally translates to Beans.
-Beans are big in Serbia, they form a part of a few traditional meals and you can have them in many ways; ranging from soup, stew, to baked beans.
+When it comes to comfort food, few dishes can rival the comfort and heartiness of (Beans and sausages) Pasulj, a traditional Serbian bean stew, which literally translates to Beans.
+Beans are big in Serbia, and other parts of the Balkan region.
+They form a part of a few traditional meals and you can have them in many ways; ranging from soup, and stew, to baked beans.
 If you don’t have a liking for beans, you’ll definitely have at least one bean dish you like here.

 What is Pasulj